 But while Darwin's discovery of natural selection has revolutionized science, it has also inspired generations of critics.
 Some distrust it for religious reasons, seeing it as a threat to creationism or "intelligent design," and some just don't like to think of people as animals.
 Darwin wasn't anti-religion, though; he was on track to be a clergyman before his fateful Galapagos trip, and he's buried at Westminster Abbey.

 Promoting peace between science and religion is the focus of another Darwin-themed event this month: the Clergy Letter Project's Evolution Weekend, held every year on the weekend nearest Darwin's birthday.
 The idea is for religious groups to discuss evolution, whether in a sermon or just as a side topic in Sunday school.
-Some advocates of intelligent design dismiss this as a push to "Darwinize," but it has still spread to hundreds of congregations in 11 countries and 48 U.S. states.
+Some advocates of intelligent design dismiss this as a push to "Darwinize," but it has still spread to hundreds of congregations in five countries and 43 U.S. states.

 There have also been renewed efforts lately to make Darwin Day a U.S. holiday.
-Rep. Rush Holt of New Jersey, for example, introduced a resolution in 2013 "expressing support" for the federal designation of Darwin Day, an idea first floated in 2011 by former Rep. Pete Stark of California.
+Former U.S. Rep. Rush Holt of New Jersey, for example, introduced a resolution in 2013 "expressing support" for the federal designation of Darwin Day, an idea first floated in 2011 by former Rep. Pete Stark of California.

 "Charles Darwin is even more than the author of the theory of evolution, as great as that is," Holt said in a statement.
 "He represents a way of thinking, a philosophy, a methodology.
 It was his thirst for knowledge and scientific approach to discovering new truths that enabled him to develop the theory of evolution.
 This lesson, about the value of scientific thinking, is almost as valuable as the theory he uncovered."